 There are more restaurants in the area than you probably think!
 The recently opened Big 4 Supermarket is perfect for those opting to stay in a self-contained apartment like we did.
 I loved being able to grab some eggs and bread for breakfast and everything I needed to cook up a delicious red-wine-pasta feast for dinner.
 Guests can also have breakfast, lunch and dinner at Rakanui, the Resort’s on-site restaurant.
 Here are a few other ideas on where to eat in Tekapo:

 - Mackenzie’s Bar and Grill

 - Pepe’s Pasta and Pizza Restaurant

 - Rakanui Restaurant

 - The Godley Resort Restaurant

 We absolutely loved our stay at Peppers Bluewater Resort and were all quite sad when we had to pack up to leave.
 I loved how close our apartment was to the Lake, a very short walk down to the water’s edge, perfect for taking in the sunrise and exploring on foot.
-I also loved how much space we had, with enough room for everyone to feel comfortable and enjoy themselves, while still providing us everything we needed to have an enjoyable and luxurious stay.
+I also loved how much space we had, with enough room for everyone to feel comfortable and enjoy themselves, while still providing us with everything we needed to have an enjoyable and luxurious stay.

-The Resort offers options from hotel rooms through to three bedroom villas, so there really is something for everyone.
+The Resort offers options for hotel rooms through to three-bedroom villas, so there really is something for everyone.
 It’s the perfect base for anyone looking to escape for a couple’s getaway or find themselves a family-friendly spot.
 As a group of three, we relished the space and the way the apartment felt like our own slice of paradise, a home away from home.
 A wonderful resort in a beautiful location, Peppers Bluewater Resort was a real highlight for us and I would be more than happy to stay there again and recommend it to my family and friends.